zzigak/fluffy-rice/README.md

 # 2. Installing WM, DM and basic packages

-Now we will install hte basic packages we will need to "cook" our rice the "right" way.
+Now we will install the basic packages we will need to "cook" our rice the "right" way.

-Firt the best Wm, claerly being AwesomeWM, will be installed:
+Firt the best WM, claerly being AwesomeWM, will be installed:

 ```
 sudo pacman -S awesome